 You know that theory that the offspring of mixed race couples are the most beautiful?
 The same applies here, but for, you know, shoes.
-Not quite a hardcore boot, not quite a dress shoe, the Chelsea boot is the amalgam of two of our favorite staples, and a perfect bridge between them.
+Not quite a hardcore boot, not quite a dress shoe, Chelsea boots are the amalgam of two of our favorite staples, and a perfect bridge between them.
 Typically they’ll be above the ankle with either a side zip or stretch fabric.
 Black is certainly the color of choice here, and steer away from anything with patterns or embellishment.
 Simple is better.

 The Samuel Hubbard 24 Seven is the perfect beginner Chelsea.
 You can find examples of these boots that are very pointy and feminine, or terrible versions that are mostly a work boot with a side zipper added on for flair.
 The 24 Seven stays masculine while giving you an easy slip-on and a deep grip pattern in the sole to keep you flat footed and right side up.